An Opportunity to Address Inequities and Quality Standards

 Florida will receive more than $168 million in additional Child Care Development Block Grant (CCDBG) funding that could allow up to 13,310 more children to be served, including those in the child welfare system.
 The state could also readdress income eligibility requirements for subsidized child care and higher levels of reimbursement for programs that show their quality is achieving accreditation requirements.

 Quality of child care begins with ensuring that well-trained and appropriately paid professionals care for and educate young children using an enriching curriculum in an equally stimulating environment.
 In Florida, only 26% of center-based child care programs and 8% of family child care homes are nationally accredited.
-Accreditation takes into account quality based standards that according to the National Association for the Education of Young Children, “allows programs to provide the best learning experiences for young children and their educators.”
+According to the National Association for the Education of Young Children, accreditation ensures quality-based standards are in place to provide the best learning experiences for young children and their educators.

-Florida offers a free voluntary prekindergarten (VPK) program for children who are four-years-old and residents of Florida.
-It is one of the largest pre-k programs in the country.
-Unfortunately, according to the National Institute for Early Education Research, Florida’s pre-K system only meets three of ten quality benchmarks, reflecting its reluctance to require a degreed teacher in every pre-k classroom.
+Florida offers a free voluntary prekindergarten (VPK) program for four-year-old children.
+It is one of the largest Pre-K programs in the country.
+Unfortunately, according to the National Institute for Early Education Research, Florida’s Pre-K system only meets two of ten quality benchmarks, reflecting its reluctance to require a degreed teacher in every Pre-K classroom.

 - Continue current licensing standards and health and safety regulations: Ensure children are kept healthy and safe when out of parents’ care.

-- The State of Preschool 2015—National Institute for Early Education Research
+- The State of Preschool 2018—National Institute for Early Education Research

 Florida’s pre-K program is among the best in the country for access, yet is in the lowest for quality components and funding.